Get instant quote

 Illustration of a cantilever snap-fit joint

-Cantilever snap-fits are easy to design and intuitive when it comes to assembly and disassembly.
-For many applications and cases, cantilevers are the most cost-effective way to connect to components.
+Cantilever snap-fits are straightforward to design and intuitive to assemble and disassemble.
+For many applications, cantilever snap-fit connectors are the most cost-effective way to join 3D printed components.

 3D printed part with a cantilever snap-fit